Still on a mission to find turquoise blue waters and white sandy beaches, we decided to go to a little town in Turkey on the Turquoise Coast.

-A short drive by bus from Fetiye, we decided on the little town of Kas along the Mediterranean coast due to a hugely popular beach cove that is recommended by all guide books and blogs.
+A short drive by bus from Fetiye, we decided on Kaş along the Mediterranean coast due to a hugely popular beach cove that is recommended by all guide books and blogs.
 Unfortunately, Kaputaş Beach is still about a 15-minute drive away from the town of Kaş, and without a car, you still need to take another bus back (towards Kalkan) to get to the beach.
 It is also packed with locals and tourists alike, so we didn’t go.

 Nonetheless, we were in Kaş for one day and went to explore this little seaside town.
 We were pleasantly surprised.

-It has the feel of the Greek Islands, with whitewashed buildings, blue painted roofs, small cobble-stoned streets and pink bougainvilleas everywhere!
-There are plenty of small little restaurants and coffee shops with blue and white tablecloths serving delicious fish or just about anything you want really - it is a bit pricey though.
-There are also plenty of handcraft shops for gifts.
+It has the feel of the Greek Islands, with whitewashed buildings, blue painted roofs, small cobble-stoned streets and pink bougainvillea’s everywhere!
+There are plenty of small little restaurants and coffee shops with blue and white tablecloths serving delicious fish or just about anything you want really - being a touristy spot, expect touristy prices.

 If you didn’t already know, Turkey is famous for olives and Turkish figs, and in Kaş, olive and fig trees line the streets.
 In fact, there are so many, that much of it gets wasted – when it gets ripe it just falls off and rots on the ground.

-From Kaş, you can book day trips to the nearby island of Meis that actually belong to Greece, or Kekova island where you can scuba dive and explore the ancient underwater ruins of the sunken city.
+From Kaş, you can book day tours to the nearby Meis Islands that actually belong to Greece, or Kekova island where you can dive and explore the ancient underwater ruins of the sunken city.

 We didn’t book a place before we arrived, and just walked around looking for some guesthouses around the bus station.

-We stayed in a dorm room with 6 beds (not bunk beds) and bathroom at Anis Pension for a decent price of 120 TL/night.
-They have a great terrace with a view of the city and a great Turkish breakfast for free in the morning with unlimited Turkish tea and coffee.
+We stayed in a dorm room with 6 beds and bathroom at Anis Pension for a decent price of 120 TL/night (for 2 people).
+They also have private rooms which looked very nice but were obviously more expensive.
+They have a great terrace with a view of the city and serve a Turkish breakfast for free in the morning with unlimited Turkish tea and coffee.

 (P.S Booking.com is banned in Turkey, so you can book accommodation through them from outside Turkey, but if you are already inside the country, you have to make use of Agoda.com or HostelWorld.com).